Provably Learning Attention with Queries: Robustness and Stability of Learning

 \end{theorem}

 Approximating $\vv^\star$ is straightforward; the key challenge is to approximate $\mW^\star$.
+The algorithm is almost exactly the same as the noiseless case, but the probes are scaled.
 The key technical idea is to construct probes such that $\sigma^{-1}(\cdot)$ is always applied to values within certain bounds where it is Lipschitz, and consequently, the error in the remaining operations can be controlled to achieve the desired guarantee.

 \begin{proof}

 To approximate $\vv^\star$, we can simply query basis vectors, $X=[\be_i^\top]$ for each $i \in [d]$ with tolerance $\tau_v$ and set